MicrosoftDocs/bot-docs/articles/includes/snippet-abs-hosting-plans.md

 * Edit bot source code online using an advanced in-browser code editor.
 * Download, debug, and re-publish your C# bot using Visual Studio.
 * Set up continuous deployment easily for Visual Studio Online and Github.
-* Use sample code prepared for the Bot Builder SDK.
+* Use sample code prepared for the Bot Framework SDK.

 ## Consumption plan